-Menstruation affects pretty much every woman.
+Menstruation affects every woman but the experience can differ between women.
 This information will help you understand your menstrual cycle.

 What is menstruation?

 Menstruation is bleeding from the vagina that happens about once a month, as a normal part of the menstrual cycle.
 It is also known as having a period.